centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 import TabItem from '@theme/TabItem';

 Elasticsearch is a distributed, open source search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
-Elasticsearch is built on Apache Lucene and was first released in 2010 by Elasticsearch N.V. (now known as Elastic).

 ## Pack assets